APPENDIX: Handling relative URI references

 - Relativizing absolute URIs within RO-Crate Root

-Converting from Attached to Detached RO-Crate
+Converting from Attached to Detached RO-Crate Package

-An Attached RO-Crate can be published on the Web by placing its RO-Crate Root directory on a static file-based Web server (e.g. Nginx, Apache HTTPd, GitHub Pages).
+An Attached RO-Crate Package can be published on the Web by placing its RO-Crate Root directory on a static file-based Web server (e.g. Nginx, Apache HTTPd, GitHub Pages).
 The use of relative URI references in the RO-Crate Metadata File ensures identifiers of data entities work as they should.

 - Decide on new Web locations for individual data files and update their absolute URI in